Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/border.rst

 =========================

 .. attention::
-   documentation for this tool is incomplete while it is being reworked.
+   Documentation for this tool is incomplete while it is being reworked.
 Please be patient.

 What are the borders?
 ^^^^^^^^^^^^^^^^^^^^^